Obsidiate/psvr2passthrough/README.md

 - **OBS recording / mirror layer compatible**
 - **OpenKneeboard compatible**

+## Known Limitations

+- The camera feeds are passed over USB and are a compressed feed at a lower framerate versus the in headset native view, with a resultant drop in quality and potentially higher "VR legs/nausea" effect.
+Fine for reaching for panels, not for "mixed reality" use.
+- There are mathematical aspects to the undistortion model that may not be exposed to the PC in shared memory that are translated directly in the pipeline from camera > in headset passthrough view.
+Research continues.
+- A configuration gui has been provided to tweak some values as a result of minor differences between headsets, such as camera rotation.
+- Refinement on theses default values is not completed.
+Expected iteration of this rapidly in coming weeks.
+- ~30-60 Hz camera feed vs 90/120 Hz game rendering — passthrough will lag fast head motion slightly.
+- D3D11 host-app graphics only.

 ## Features

 - Button-gated passthrough: keyboard keys, XInput gamepad buttons, DirectInput HOTAS/joystick buttons